membrane/api-gateway/cli/examples/router/rest2soap-json/README.txt

 http://www.thomas-bayer.com/axis2/services/BLZService?wsdl

 To test the router we will use the command line tool curl that can transfer data with URL syntax.
-You can download it form the following location:
+You can download it from the following location:

    http://curl.haxx.se/download.html